 The Aragorn Knife is a handy weapon, with a black and gold-coloured scabbard that can be either attached to a belt or to a wooden plaque.
-This display plaque is provided along with the knife and can be hung on the wall as part of a collection.

 The design of this knife is heavily based on the knife given to Aragorn by Celeborn in the movie, when he and the rest of the Fellowship of the Ring left Lorien and Galadriel.
 While it isn’t identical to the blade seen in the film, the Aragorn Knife replica is a fine recreation.